autotelic/fastify-injector/README.md

  - `replyDecorators`: `{ [replyDecoratorName]: replyDecorator }` - An object containing all reply decorators to be injected.
 The keys for each reply decorator must match the name of the reply decorator to be replaced.

  - `plugins`: `{ [pluginName]: plugin }` - An object containing all plugins to be injected.
 The keys for each plugin must match the name of the plugin to be replaced.
-For this to work, the original plugin, must either have the `Symbol.for('fastify.display-name')` property (ie. use fastify-plugin and provide a `name`) or be a named function (ie. have the `Function.name` property) - if the plugin has both, `Symbol.for('fastify.display-name')` will be used.
+For this to work, the original plugin must either have the `Symbol.for('fastify.display-name')` property (ie. use fastify-plugin and provide a `name`) or be a named function (ie. have the `Function.name` property) - if the plugin has both, `Symbol.for('fastify.display-name')` will be used.

 #### Decorators